CopperEgg/copperegg-powershell/README.md

 Start-CopperEggMonitor
 ```
 The module will set up a number of background jobs.
 You can continue to use your powershell UI, and the monitoring will continue.
-Now go have a look at your CopperEgg UI, and you will see your new dashboards up and running!
+Now go have a look at your Uptime Cloud Monitor UI, and you will see your new dashboards up and running!

 ####To stop monitoring:
 ```ruby
 Stop-CopperEggMonitor
 ```

-####To remove all loaded CopperEgg modules:
+####To remove all loaded Uptime Cloud Monitor modules:
 ```ruby
 Remove-AllCopperEgg
 ```